 Temperature For intelligent PDU hosts managed via SNMP agents.
-This service checks the temperature for each intelligent PDU.
+This service checks the humidity for each intelligent PDU.

 Optional services

 Humidity For intelligent PDU hosts managed via SNMP agents.
-This service checks the humidity for each intelligent PDU.
+This service

 3.3.3.6 Performance Indicators

 Performance indicators are defined for the monitoring services of intelligent Power Distribution Unit listed below.
 These obtain values from the corresponding monitoring services.
 Performance indicators are collected by analyzing performance data provided by Nagios plug-in with PNP4Nagios.